Autumn31FU/DevOps_Projects/04_Git_Branching_and_Merging/README.md

 # Git Branching and Merging

-This project simulates the merging of branches created by Tom and Jerry into the main branch
+This project simulates the merging of branches created by Tom and Jerry in Git

-### Navigating into main branch
+### Navigate into main branch
 ![main-repo](Img/main_repo.png)

-### Switch branch
+### Switch branch into Tom's branch *update-navigation*
 ![main-repo](Img/unav_b.png)